vkbo/novelWriter/docs/source/started.rst

-The setup script will copy the generated files into the ``nw/assets/help`` folder, and novelWriter will detect the presence of the files and redirect the menu help entry to open help locally instead of send the user to the website.
+The setup script will copy the generated files into the ``nw/assets/help`` folder, and novelWriter will detect the presence of the files and redirect the menu help entry to open help locally instead of sending the user to the website.
+Pressing the :kbd:`F1` key will in any case try to open help locally first, then send you to the website as a fallback.

 .. note::
    In order for the local version of help to work, the Qt Assistant must be installed on the local computer.
-If it isn't available, or novelWriter cannot find it, the help feature will fall back to redirecting to the website.
+If it isn't available, or novelWriter cannot find it, the help feature will fall back to redirecting you to the documentation website.

 .. _a_started_running: